plannerstack/map-data-issues/README.md

 <!-- MarkdownTOC -->

-- [How to create routes and find issues using OTP] (#How to create routes and find issues using OTP)
+- [How to create routes and find issues using OTP] (#How-to-create-routes-and-find-issues-using-OTP)
 - [Different kinds of issues] (#Different kinds of issues)
 - [Tips & Tricks](#tips--tricks)
 	- [OpenTripPlanner debugging](#opentripplanner-debugging)